AngelKitty/IDA7.0/README.md

 ![](./images/success.png)

-Desktop entries(.desktop file) are the configuration files that describe how an application is launched and which data it can handle.
+Desktop entries(.desktop file) are the configuration files that describe how an application is launched and which type of data it can handle.
 They also configure how an application appears in a menu with an icon.
-If you want to create a .desktop file, you can create a ida.desktop and write the following code to it:
+If you want to create a .desktop file, you can create a ida.desktop and write the following lines to it:

 ```shell
 [Desktop Entry]